mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

      ```
      and check if the program runs on a GPU with the `nvtop` command.

-## Run PyTorch on multiple GPUs with data parallel
+## Run PyTorch on multiple GPUs

-There are defferent schemes on

-### Data parallel
 === "Engaging"

+    The PyTorch

     test.